20 things to do before travel – ultimate travel checklist

 If you are from outside of Slovakia, then World Nomads would be a good pick.
 They cover many adventure activities too, and you can buy travel insurance online so no need to go to any office.
 I give my thumbs up to World Nomads also for supporting global community development programs trying to change lives of poor people.
 Here you can check your World Nomads travel insurance.

-I prefer to book accommodation for my first days on the trip ahead so I don’t need to worry.
-I like to check it on the map to know how to get there.
+I prefer to book accommodation for my first days on the trip ahead of time so I don’t need to worry.
+I also like to check it on the map to know how to get there.
 What’s the best or the cheapest way to get to your accommodation?
 Walking?
 Public bus or train?
 Taxi?
 Uber?
 I usually take a photo of the hotel on the map and also a screenshot of how to get there.
-Just in case because GPS might not work, or you might not find wifi exactly when you need it to check your way to the hotel.
+Just in case because GPS might not always work, or you might not find wifi exactly when you need it to check your way to the hotel.
 Also take a screenshot/print your accommodation confirmation if necessary.

 8. paying by card or cash